2015 Africa Cup of Nations qualification: Format

 The qualifying draw was supposed to take place in Morocco on 10 March 2013 during CAF General Assembly.
 However, the CAF Executive Committee decided on 8 March 2013 that the qualifying draw would be held on 31 January 2014 in South Africa in line with the 2014 African Nations Championship.
 However, on 28 January 2014, the draw date was reported to have changed once again.
 The qualifying draw was held on 27 April 2014 in Cairo, Egypt (with the exception of the preliminary round which was held on 21 February 2014 in Cairo).

 A total of 51 teams entered the qualification matches (Djibouti and Somalia did not enter).
 After the CAF Executive Committee meeting on 24 January 2014, it was decided that the qualifiers shall be played in the format of several qualifying rounds, as well as a group stage with seven groups consisting of four teams each.
 The two top teams of each group then directly qualify for the finals, along with the best third place team of the seven groups.
 This was different from the original proposal, which consisted of a preliminary round followed by a group stage with twelve groups of four teams.

 The top 21 teams listed in the CAF Ranking shall automatically qualify for the group stage.
 The seven other teams playing in the group stage shall be determined following the conclusion of the qualifying rounds.
 The ranking is computed using the teams' results in the 2013 Africa Cup of Nations finals (weighted by 3) and qualifiers, the 2012 Africa Cup of Nations finals (weighted by 2) and qualifiers (weighted by 0.5), the 2010 Africa Cup of Nations finals, and the 2014 FIFA World Cup qualifiers.
 If tied on points, the tiebreaker is decided by the results of the latest editions of the Africa Cup of Nations.

 Below are the ranking of the 51 teams that entered the qualification matches:

 Schedule

 The schedule of the competition was as follows.

 Qualifying rounds

 In each of the qualifying rounds, teams were drawn into knock-out ties.
 Qualification ties were played on a home-and-away two-legged basis.
 If the sides were level on aggregate after the second leg, the away goals rule was applied, and if still level, the tie proceeded directly to a penalty shoot-out (no extra time was played).

 Preliminary round

 The draw for the preliminary round was held at the CAF Executive Committee on 21 February 2014 at Cairo, Egypt.
 The four teams ranked 48–51 played in this round.

+On 30 March 2014, Eritrea withdrew from the preliminary round of the 2015 Africa Cup of Nations qualifiers, likely due to a rising number of the Eritrean national team players defecting from Eritrea during away matches.